 Donations to the Society

-The picture on the left shows the Shay Locomotive #3 simmering under live steam with Bytown Railway Society rolling stock tucked in behind her on August 21, 2011 at the Canada Science and Technology Museum campus.
+The photograph on the left shows Shay Locomotive #3 simmering under live steam with Bytown Railway Society rolling stock tucked in behind her on August 21, 2011 at the Canada Science and Technology Museum campus.
 The Operating Crew is comprised of Society Volunteers.

-The little fellow in front with his arms raised is typical of the unbridled enthusiasm from some our younger passengers.
+The little fellow in front with his arms extended is typical of the unbridled enthusiasm from some our youngest passengers.

 Heritage Railway Equipment Restoration, live steam Operating Crews, these are two key elements of our volunteer's substantial and ongoing contributions to the Society's mission.
 If you are interested in financially supporting our work, we encourage you to consider making a donation.

-There are a few options available for your consideration.
+There are a few options available for your consideration through our partnerships with

 The Society has selected CanadaHelps, a non-profit organization that provides other non-profits with a platform for donating and fundraising online.
 CanadaHelps has a spotless record for safe and secure payment processing and provides instant tax receipting.